sharondevs/DL/README.md

 # DL
-An experiment with DL models
+An experiment with DNN models